elimu-ai/content-provider/README.md

 # Content Provider

-Android application which downloads educational content (e.g. videos, audios, storybooks, etc) to the tablet and provides it to other apps
+Android application which downloads educational content (e.g. letters, words, audios, storybooks, videos, etc) to the device and provides it to other apps.

 See software architecture diagram at https://github.com/elimu-ai/model/blob/master/README.md